 Q: Will toll attendants still collect cash in the toll lanes?

-Effective March 19th, CFX is temporarily closing in lane staffed toll booths for cash collection of tolls, and shifting to license plate tolling to reduce the potential exposure of both drivers and employees to the COVID-19 virus.
+Effective March 19th, CFX temporarily closed in lane staffed toll booths for cash collection of tolls, and shifting to license plate tolling to reduce the potential exposure of both drivers and employees to the COVID-19 virus.

-Cash paying drivers, who normally pay at the toll booth, will continue to pay the cash rate and will receive a bill called a Pay by Plate statement in the mail for tolls incurred.
+Cash paying drivers, who normally pay at the toll booth, will continue to pay the cash rate and will receive a bill called a Pay by Plate statement in the mail for tolls incurred through May 31, 2020.
 No additional fees will be incurred for toll billing during this temporary suspension.

 For drivers who typically pay cash in the lanes: